jzyee/ising_model_partitioning/README.md

 ## example code
 ![example](images/example.PNG)

+## example output

+[1,1,1,-1,-1]

+- The positive 1s representing one partition
+- the negative 1s representig the other partition

 ## Params
  - S: the set of integers you want to have partitioned
  - T: the starting temperature